-Certain officers of the Trust are also officers of SEI Investments Global Funds Services (the "Administrator"), a wholly owned subsidiary of SEI Investments Company, or Foreside Fund Officer Services, LLC, an affiliate of the Distributor.
+Certain officers of the Trust are also officers of SEI Investments Global Funds Services (the "Administrator"), a wholly owned subsidiary of SEI Investments Company, or Foreside Fund Officer Services, LLC, a wholly owned subsidiary of Foreside Financial Group, LLC (dba ACA Group).
 Such officers are paid no fees by the Trust, other than the Chief Compliance Officer ("CCO") and Chief Financial Officer ("CFO"), as described below, for serving as officers of the Trust.

-A portion of the services provided by the CCO and his staff, who are employees of Foreside Fund Officer Services, LLC, are paid for by the Trust as incurred.
+A portion of the services provided by the CCO and his staff, who are employees of Foreside Fund Officer Services, LLC, a wholly owned subsidiary of Foreside Financial Group, LLC (dba ACA Group) are paid for by the Trust as incurred.
 The services include regulatory oversight of the Trust's advisors and service providers, as required by SEC regulations.
 The CCO's services and fees have been approved by and are reviewed by the Board.